KaylenaMann/Final_Project/README.md

 ## Usage

 ### 1. Download the repository
-Clone or download this repository from GitHub and ensure the directory structure is preserved.
+Clone or download this repository from GitHub and ensure the directory structure is retained.
 Alternatively, download the ZIP file from GitHub and unzip it locally.

 ```bash
 git clone https://github.com/KaylenaMann/Final_Project.git